Panama Canal

+Colombia, France, and later the United States controlled the territory surrounding the canal during construction.
+France began work on the canal in 1881, but stopped in 1889 because of a lack of investors' confidence due to engineering problems and a high worker mortality rate.
+The US took over the project in 1904 and opened the canal in 1914.
+The US continued to control the canal and the surrounding Panama Canal Zone until the Torrijos–Carter Treaties provided for its handover to Panama in 1977.
+After a period of joint American–Panamanian control, the Panamanian government took control in 1999.
+It is now managed and operated by the Panamanian government-owned Panama Canal Authority.
 Annual traffic has risen from about 1,000 ships in 1914, when the canal opened, to 14,702 vessels in 2008, for a total of 333.7 million Panama Canal/Universal Measurement System (PC/UMS) tons.
 By 2012, more than 815,000 vessels had passed through the canal.
 In that year, the top five users of the canal were the United States, China, Chile, Japan, and South Korea.
 In 2017, it took ships an average of 11.38 hours to pass between the canal's two outer locks.
 The American Society of Civil Engineers has ranked the Panama Canal one of the Seven Wonders of the Modern World.